prajwalom/to-do-site/README.md

 * **Add Tasks:** Easily add new tasks to your list.
 * **Mark as Complete:** Toggle tasks as complete or incomplete.
 * **Delete Tasks:** Remove tasks you no longer need.
 * **Clear All Completed:** Quickly remove all completed tasks.
-(If you have this feature)
 * **Persistent Storage:** Tasks are saved in your browser's local storage, so they persist even after closing the tab.
-(If you have this feature)
 * **Responsive Design:** (If applicable) The layout adjusts to different screen sizes.

 ## 🚀 Technologies Used